General Guidelines for Disability Documentation

 F&M College provides reasonable accommodations to students with disabilities with consultation from their academic programs.
 Reasonable accommodations are adjustments to policies, practices, or procedures that facilitate equal access and opportunity for students with disabilities to the College’s programs, activities, and services.
 In order to ensure that students’ needs are directly linked to these accommodations, Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) allow higher education institutions to require disability documentation to verify disability status and the need for reasonable accommodations.

 The Office of Student Accessibility Services (SAS) has established the following disability documentation guidelines.

 1. Generally be recent enough in order to assess the current impact on learning or a major life activity.
 Please see disability-specific guidelines for more information.
-Updated documentation may be required to each semester to evaluate the continuing need for accommodations.
+Updated documentation may be required to evaluate the continuing need for accommodations.

-2. Be sufficiently comprehensive to establish clear evidence of a substantial impact on one or more major life activities.
+2. Sufficiently comprehensive to establish clear evidence of a substantial impact on one or more major life activities.

-3. Be sufficient to establish a direct link between the underlying impairment and the requested accommodations.
+3. Establish a direct link between the underlying impairment and the requested accommodations.

 4. Include a description of what mitigating measures the student has used and whether with such use the student may still require accommodation in order to access College programs, activities, and services.